1. Introduction

 Hosts can also rent out their own space suites with Airlock too!
 They can add their listings to the platform with all the necessary details and manage their bookings.
 After each stay, guests and hosts can leave honest ratings and reviews about each other.

-In this side quest, we'll see how Airlock uses each of the new GraphQL concepts listed earlier.
+In this side quest, we'll see how Airlock uses each of the new concepts listed earlier.
 Let's start by setting up the Airlock codebase.

 Setting up the Airlock codebase